 Unique Aerospace Magnetic Components:

-- Isolation Power Transformers: They protect not only users, but also sensitive electronics by separating primary and secondary windings.
+- Isolation Power Transformers: They protect not only users but also sensitive electronics by separating primary and secondary windings.
 This is vital for aerospace systems, as electrical shorts can be incredibly problematic.
-Any issues with various systems pose dangers to flight crew, passengers, and others.
+Any issues with various systems pose dangers to the flight crew, passengers, and others.

 - Transformer Rectifiers: These units operate on 3-phase AC power sources.
 They support many avionics systems.
 They’re available in different sized models with an output that ranges between 10 and 400 amps, as well as in both 12-pulse and 24-pulse models.
 Transformer rectifier units output a range of DC voltages, usually 28V DC.
 Their output power is clean and can be up to 88% efficient.